Dashboard — Signet Docs

 Pipeline — Active Sessions

-The Pipeline tab includes a SessionList component that displays all active sessions with per-session bypass toggles.
+The Settings pipeline section includes active-session controls with per-session bypass toggles.
 Each row shows the session key, harness name, runtime path, and a Switch control to enable or disable bypass.
 Toggling the switch calls POST /api/sessions/:key/bypass (see Api#Sessions).
 When bypass is on, all hooks for that session return empty no-op responses — MCP tools still work normally.

 The session list auto-refreshes every 30 seconds and is only visible when at least one session is active.

-Logs — Real-time daemon log stream via Server-Sent Events (/api/logs/stream).
+Audit — Diagnostics and logs.
+The log view streams daemon events via Server-Sent Events (/api/logs/stream).
 A Live/Stop toggle controls the stream.
 Entries are color-coded by level (debug, info, warn, error) and labeled by category: daemon, api, memory, sync, git, watcher, embedding, harness, system, hooks, pipeline, skills, secrets, auth, session-tracker, summary-worker, document-worker, maintenance, retention, llm.
 Click an entry to open a split detail panel with the full JSON payload, duration display, and a copy-to-clipboard button.

-Secrets — Shows stored secret names.
+Secrets: Shows stored secret names.
 Values are always masked.
+This surface is owned by the signet.secrets core plugin, backed by the local encrypted provider and 1Password compatibility flow.
 You can add new secrets (via a password input) or delete existing ones.
 For CLI use, prefer signet secret put <NAME>.

-Skills — Lists installed skills and lets you browse the skills.sh registry.
-Click a skill name to read its full SKILL.md before installing.
+Skills — Lists installed skills and marketplace catalog entries from Signet, skills.sh, and ClawHub sources.
+Click a skill name to read details before installing.
 Already-installed skills are marked.

 API-Only Fallback